-41. Ordinarily, the Court shall set fixed time limits at the final pretrial conference.
-All of your examination time (whether direct, cross, re-direct or re-cross) for all witnesses and side bar conference time (as specified above) must fit within your time limit and you may allocate it as you wish.
+34. Ordinarily, the Court shall set fixed time limits at the final pretrial conference.
+All of your examination time (whether direct, cross, re-direct or re-cross) for all witnesses must fit within your time limit and you may allocate it as you wish.
 Opening and closing time limits shall be considered separately.
 Counsel must keep track of everyone's usage.
 At the end of each day, counsel must confer over the time used and the time remaining for all parties and advise the Court daily.
-The time taken at a side bar or on objections will still be charged to the examining party unless otherwise ordered.
+The time taken on objections will still be charged to the examining party unless otherwise ordered.